agranlund/raven/hw/simm/README.md

 # Info:
 - Simm modules should be manufactured with a thickness of 1.2 mm
 - They are probably be a tiny bit too wide but do fit in the socket ok.
 Would be good to shave off a millimeter or so in a future update.

-### License:
+- Unless stated otherwise these hardware designs are licensed under CERN-OHL-P v2
-Unless stated otherwise these hardware designs are licensed under CERN-OHL-P v2 See LICENSE.md or visit https://cern.ch/cern-ohl
+    - See LICENSE.md or visit https://cern.ch/cern-ohl

 ### Sub projects: